 Cheapest non-owner car insurance companies in New Mexico

-Central Insurance is the cheapest non-owner car insurance in New Mexico, with rates averaging $119.
+The cheapest non-owner car insurance in New Mexico is from Central Insurance, with an average rate of $119.
 The second most affordable option in New Mexico is State Farm, with an average rate of $149.

 The table below shows the most affordable non-owner car insurance companies in New Mexico.